sophon-org/sophon-light-node/README.md

 # if you want to be eligible for rewards you must pass the required env vars
 docker run -d --name sophon-light-node \
     -e OPERATOR_ADDRESS=<You operator wallet address> \
+    -e DESTINATION_ADDRESS=<The destination wallet address> \
+    -e PERCENTAGE=<The percentage from the total rewards to be sent to the DESTINATION_ADDRESS.
+Must be from 0.00 to 100.
+Only 2 decimals allowed.> \
     -e PUBLIC_DOMAIN=<Your public URL/IP> \
     sophonhub/sophon-light-node
 ```